 Python is the most commonly taught language in schools throughout the world, and you can find special courses on many of the best-known online learning platforms, such as DataCamp and Udacity.
 It reads like English, it has a nearly simple syntax, and it's a high-level language.
 It's perfect for beginners!

 However, this doesn't mean that Python has limited use cases.
 It is one of the most widespread and versatile programming languages in the world.
 It is used for everything from back-end web development to scientific analysis programming to artificial intelligence and machine learning.

 With this in mind, I have put together a comprehensive, step by step guide to learning basics of Python.
 You will find pretty much everything you need to start learning Python right here!
-So, let’s begin…
+So, let's begin...